pulumi/docs/content/docs/reference/pkg/nodejs/pulumi/cloud/_index.md

 {{% /md %}}
 </div>
 <h3 class="pdoc-member-header" id="Container-volumes">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-cloud/blob/c9b98bbc894434b92ef569c19fdc945769bdb945/api/service.ts#L101">property <b>volumes</b></a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-cloud/blob/582619f9c917b31568a3d2a0bb78064e4974f67d/api/service.ts#L101">property <b>volumes</b></a>
 </h3>
 <div class="pdoc-member-contents">
 <pre class="highlight"><span class='kd'></span>volumes?: <a href='#ContainerVolumeMount'>ContainerVolumeMount</a>[];</pre>
 {{% md %}}

-An array of volume mounts, indicating a volume to mount and a path within the container at which to moung the volume.
+An array of volume mounts, indicating a volume to mount and a path within the container at which to mount the volume.
 Maps to the Docker `--volume` option - see https://docs.docker.com/engine/reference/commandline/run.